quii/learn-go-with-tests/arrays/readme.md

 - Break the existing API by changing the argument to `Sum` to be a slice rather than an array.
 When we do this we will know we have potentially ruined someone's day because our _other_ test will not compile!
 - Create a new function

-In our case, no-one else is using our function so rather than having two functions to maintain lets just have one.
+In our case, no-one else is using our function so rather than having two functions to maintain let's just have one.

 ```go
 func Sum(numbers []int) (sum int) {